TheDeanLab/navigate/docs/source/beginner.rst

     .. image:: images/beginner/channel-selector.png

 #.
-Select the appropriate filter using the :guilabel:`filter` dropdown menu for the selected channel.
+Select the appropriate filter using the :guilabel:`Filter` dropdown menu for the selected channel.

     .. image:: images/beginner/channel-selector-filter.png